ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 - **Continuous Interaction:** Physics objects automatically respond to each other and the environment.
 For instance, stacking boxes will cause them to settle realistically, topple over, or slide if one is pushed.

-Once a Rigidbody is added, Unity simulates all of these physics behaviors automatically, based on the setting applied in the Rigidbody.
-This allows for realistic interactions between objects without you having to manually calculate collisions or momentum.
+Once a Rigidbody is added, Unity simulates all of these physics behaviors automatically, based on the settings applied in the Rigidbody.
+This allows for realistic interactions between objects without requiring you to calculate collisions or momentum manually.

 However, if you want **more control over how your GameObjects move**, Unity provides two main approaches using physics: **velocity-based movement** and **force-based movement**.